 Doctor Bernard offers Laser Genesis to improve scarring.
-This non-invasive scar treatment that helps to fade scars by eliminating redness from the skin.
+This non-invasive scar treatment helps to fade scars by improving texture and eliminating redness.
+9

 Should I be concerned about the gynaecomastia scar?

-Men who are considering a gynaecomastia surgery should be made aware that there is a scar.
-In a basic gynaecomastia surgery, it is often difficult for an untrained eye to see the scars once healed.
+Men who are considering gynaecomastia surgery should be made aware that there is a scar.
+In a basic gynaecomastia surgery, it is often difficult for an untrained eye to see the scars once healed, especially since the scars are easily hidden in most clothing styles.
+1,2.
 Post-weight loss patients may require a more extensive surgery to tighten chest skin, which results in a larger scar.
-Many gynaecomastia patients are willing to accept the scar in exchange for a flat, masculine chest.
+In Dr Beldholm’s experience, most of his gynaecomastia patients say they are willing to accept the scar in exchange for a flat, masculine chest.

 What’s the big deal about man boobs?

 In severe cases, some gynaecomastia sufferers hide from the world.
-They avoid going out and socializing.
+3. They avoid going out and socializing.
 They are the wallflower at parties.
 They sit in a lounge chair fully clothed at the beach or pool while everyone else jumps in for a swim.
 They miss out on activities.
 They miss out on bonding with friends.
-They aren’t as confident getting intimate with a partner at times.
+They may shy away from intimacy or live in fear of being ridiculed.